The DASHTM foundations were designed to address critical aspects of cultural sensitivity. Select a topic below for culturally focused resources.

-Welcome to the new Optum Idaho DASHboard: an innovative web platform that offers easy access to knowledge, skills, and resources customized for our provider network and community partners.
+Welcome to the new Optum Idaho DASHboardTM an innovative web platform that offers easy access to knowledge, skills, and resources customized for our provider network and community partners.
 This project was founded to ensure the delivery of culturally sensitive care and support for our members and their communities.

-The acronym DASH was created to emphasize four key elements of culturally compassionate practice: Diversity, Awareness, Sensitivity, and Humility.
+The acronym DASHTM was created to emphasize four key elements of culturally compassionate practice: Diversity, Awareness, Sensitivity, and Humility.
 Explore the links to the left of your screen for more information concerning these topics.

 Optum Idaho’s vision is to promote awareness, recognition, and appreciation of each individual’s diverse culture and expression of personal experience.
 By understanding and respecting a wide variety of perspectives, we deliver products and services that truly matter to those we serve—organizations and individuals who come from all walks of life.
 Initiatives built to meet the needs of specific groups signify compassion, inclusion, and ensure cultural relevance.